DriesDeBackker/quarp-reactivity/README.md

 # Quarp

-A reactive library built on top of reactive extensions (observables) with consistency guarantees in the spirit of Quarp"
+A library for distributed reactiive programming with consistency guarantees in the spirit of Quarp.
+Built on top of and integrated with Observables Extended, a Reactive Extensions library for Elixir."

 ## Installation